libeks/go-scene-renderer/README.md

 # Frequently Asked Questions
 * How do I run pprof?
-  * Set pprof=true in main, then after the run do  `go tool pprof -png . cpu.pprof`
+  * Set pprof=true in main, then after the run do  `go tool pprof -png . cpu.pprof` or `go tool pprof -png . mem.pprof`